-From 'Lyin' Ted To 'Beautiful': How Trump And Cruz Found Political Love
+From 'Lyin' Ted' To 'Beautiful': How Trump And Cruz Found Political Love

 The president, with his roaring supporters bringing the noise level to a crescendo, gave his full, in-person endorsement to Cruz, a man whose father Trump baselessly accused during the 2016 GOP primaries of associating with Lee Harvey Oswald just prior to the assassination of John F. Kennedy.

 Now, he's "Beautiful Ted."
-That's how Trump described the Texas senator Monday to reporters before coming here to Texas, to Cruz's hometown, to try and help him across the finish line.
+That's how Trump described the Texas senator Monday to reporters before coming here to Houston, Cruz's hometown, to try and help him across the finish line.

-"You know we had our little difficulties," Trump told the crowd.
+"You know, we had our little difficulties," Trump told the crowd.
 "It got ugly. ...
 But nobody has helped me more."

 With just two seats to their advantage in the Senate and just over two weeks to go until Election Day, Trump and Republicans need to hold every seat they can, especially in red states like Texas.
 Democrat Beto O'Rourke has smashed fundraising records and is giving Trump and Republicans a scare in a state that has long been without a statewide Democratic elected official.